raspberrypilearning/fart-detector/WORKSHEET.md

 You only need a very small squirt to set it off, so spray some in the general direction of the sensor and wait.
 The message `Fart level x detected!` should appear and the *evacuate* alarm should go off.
 If you get a `-1` then you probably sprayed too much; you may need to wait a bit to be able to successfully calibrate the next time you run the code.

+Whatever you do **don't** completely annihilate the sensor by spraying deodorant onto it.
+If too much isobutane goes inside the sensor it may well not calibrate again for several hours. *You only need a tiny little squirt.* You can often get away with just holding the nozzle of the deterrent can near the top of the sensor too.

 ## Step 7: Continuous monitoring and recalibration

 You'll notice that currently the program will only wait for one fart, sound the alarm and then exit.
 It may be that you want to set this up in a semi-permanent way to provide an early warning system in the home.
 It would be better if the program would sound the alarm for a while, and then try to recalibrate to wait for another fart.